Cyber Information Security Laboratory

 Research Field

-Van-Linh Nguyen (S'16-M'19) is a tenure-track assistant professor at the Department of Computer Science and Information Engineering, National Chung Cheng University (CCU), Taiwan.
+Van-Linh Nguyen (S'16-M'19 -SM'24) is an Assistant Professor at the Department of Computer Science and Information Engineering, National Chung Cheng University (CCU), Taiwan, and the lead of the Cyber Information Security Laboratory (CIS Lab).
 Prior to joining CCU as a faculty, he was a lecturer at the Department of Information Technology, Thai Nguyen University of Information and Communication Technology (TNU-ICTU), Vietnam, from 2012 to 2022.
 He was also a postdoctoral fellow with CCU from 2020 to 2022.
 He received his Ph.D. in computer science and information engineering from National Chung Cheng University, Taiwan, in 2019.
+He has actively served as a reviewer for flagship TVT, COMMAG, COMST, COMML, and participated as a Technical Program Committee Member for a variety of international conferences, such as CISC 2023, ICTA 2023, and CITA 2024.
+He is a guest editor of The Internet of Military Defense Things special issue in IEEE Internet Of Things Magazine.
+His broad research interests include physical layer security, intrusion detection systems in IoT, intelligent transportation systems and vehicular security, security in aerial-assisted B5G/6G networks, and military communications.

-CIS Lab is a leading security research group at National Chung Cheng University, established by Prof. Van-Linh Nguyen.
-CISLab has been the home of many international students.
-Students are diverse and come from many countries, e.g., Taiwan, Vietnam, Thailand, Malaysia, Ethiopia, Iran, and India.
-Our research interests consist of Information Security/Advanced authentication, Cybersecurity in wireless communications, space/drone security, quantum security, and vehicular networks.
+CIS Lab is a research-oriented lab at National Chung Cheng University established by Prof. Van-Linh Nguyen.
+Students are diverse and come from many countries, e.g., Taiwan, Vietnam, Thailand, Indonesia, Malaysia, Ethiopia, Iran, and India.
+Interns also include students from Indonesia, Czech, Germany, and Japan.
+In 2024, there is a total of 24 students from 8 countries to do internship at CISLab.

 (1) AI for Cybersecurity: Misbehavior detection in autonomous vehicles, Deep Reinforcement Learning for aerial-assisted networks (UAV-satellite-space) or Intelligent Transportation Systems, Self-supervised Learning, autoDL /ML for Intrusion Detection Systems.